On the Adversarial Convex Body Chasing Problem: Algorithmic Solution

-From Lemma~\ref{lmm:value_fx_L_cont}, we observe that the Lipschitz constant $L_{v,t}$ decreases monotonically as timestep $t$ approaches the horizon~$T$.
+Theorem~\ref{thm:value_fx_L_cont} implies that the Lipschitz constant $L_{v,t}$ decreases monotonically as the time step $t$ approaches the horizon~$T$.
 Naturally, finer discretization resolution is preferred at the beginning of the game to ensure low approximation error.
-Consequently, we allow different resolutions at different timesteps.
-We use $\delta_{\X,t}$ to denote the discretization size of $\X$ at timestep $t$, and we denote the set of vertices on the mesh as $\hat{\X}_t = \{\hat{\x}_t^{k}\}_{k=1}^{M_t}$.
-To ensure that the $\x$-optimization domain in~\eqref{eqn:player_V} is properly discretized, with a discretization size $\delta_{\X,t}$, we require
+Consequently, we allow different resolutions at different time steps.
+We use $\delta_{\X,t}$ to denote the discretization size of the state space $\X$ at time step $t$, and we denote the set of vertices on the mesh at time $t$ by $\widehat{\X}_t = \{\widehat{\x}_t^{k}\}_{k=1}^{M_t}$.
+To ensure that the $\x$-optimization domain $\ic{t}$ in~\eqref{eqn:player_V} is properly discretized with a discretization size $\delta_{\X,t}$, we require

-In the above criteria, we first require that the mesh has the required resolution over the whole domain $\X$ at all timesteps as in~\eqref{eqn:discretization-X}.
-We further require that the resolution within the intersections of reachable sets and the convex body is fine enough as in~\eqref{eqn:discretization-intersection-0} and~\eqref{eqn:discretization-intersection}.
-An example of the discretization is presented in Figure~\ref{fig:discretization-demo}.
-The black vertices are constructed to discretize the domain $\X$ according to~\eqref{eqn:discretization-X}.
-One can see, for this discretization scheme, there is no vertex in $\nsp{0}{1}$.
-Consequently, the two blue points are added to $\hatX_{0}$ to satisfy~\eqref{eqn:discretization-intersection-0}.
-Meanwhile, although the intersection $\RSet(\hat{x}_0) \cap \nsp{1}{2}$ has a vertex within, the mesh does not have a fine enough resolution within the intersection.
-As a result, two red points are added to satisfy~\eqref{eqn:discretization-intersection}.
+In the above criteria, we first require that the mesh has the required resolution over the whole domain $\X$ at all time steps as in~\eqref{eqn:discretization-X}.

+An example of the discretization scheme is presented in \figref{fig:discretization-demo}.
+The black vertices are constructed to discretize the domain $\X$ based on~\eqref{eqn:discretization-X}.
+Note that there is no black vertex in $\nsp{0}{1}$.
+Consequently, two extra blue vertices are added to $\widehatX_{0}$ to satisfy~\eqref{eqn:discretization-intersection-0}.
+Furthermore, although the intersection $\RSet(\widehat{\x}_0) \cap \nsp{1}{2}$ contains a black vertex from $\widehatX_1$, the mesh is not fine enough within the intersection to satisfy condition \eqref{eqn:discretization-intersection}.
+As a result, two red vertices are added to $\widehatX_1$.